Ship review: Arvia

 Meet 6th Street Diner on board Arvia.
 Credit: P&O Cruises

-Service was friendly and well meaning, although the WiFi proved patchy when I was on board.
+Service was friendly and well-meaning, but the WiFi proved patchy when I was on board.

 New and exclusive to Arvia, Mission Control is a unique immersive experience.
 Credit: P&O Cruises